Untransforming the Mouse

 const mouseModel = modelFromWorld.multiplyMatrix(mouseWorld);

-We now have a mechanism for untransforming the mouse, or any position or vector.
-Let's now examine several ways we can use these pointer events to drive interaction with the scene.
+We now have a strategy for untransforming any position or vector.
+Let's examine several ways we can untransform the mouse to drive interaction with the scene.